justinrdonnelly/wandering-pixel/README.md

 I've never written a GNOME Shell extension before and really just fumbled through this.
 PRs to improve it are welcome!

+## Development Status
+Per Daniel van Vugt, [All of the bugs that wandering-pixel aimed to work around were fixed in GNOME 40, and then fixed in update 3.38.4](https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1938352/comments/7).
+In order to support GNOME 42, changes are required that break releases prior to 3.36.
+Since Wandering Pixel is a workaround for bugs in older versions of GNOME, new releases will not be created that break older versions.
+I've made a branch for GNOME 42+ that people can use if they find Wandering Pixel useful on newer versions of GNOME.
+Or, better yet, open an issue and I'll reconsider making new releases again.

 ## Installation
 The recommended installation method is to install via the official [GNOME Extension page](https://extensions.gnome.org/extension/4028/wandering-pixel/).